Active Optical VS Traditional Copper Cables

 “AOX delivers the power of traditional copper cables, plus the high-quality data of fiber optics in a single cable,” said Jay D. Miller, Nortech’s CEO.
 Nortech’s AOX technology is highly customizable and designed to connect intelligent devices across longer distances in demanding environments such as automated factories.

-Active Opticle Xtreme Cable
+Active Optical Xtreme Cable AOX

-Transmitting data over fiber optics offers inherent EMI and EMS immunity.
-Utilizing fiber optics within a shielded hybrid cable assembly further enhances data quality to create a superior choice for machine vision applications.
+Transmitting data through active optical vs. copper cables offers inherent EMI and EMS immunity.
+Using fiber optics within a shielded hybrid cable assembly further enhances data quality to create a superior choice for machine vision applications.
 Nortech understands the global ESG trend that requires reduced risk in an environmentally sustainable supply chain.
-AOX is designed to help meet these challenges by incorporating fiber optics with reductions in copper content.
-Fiber requires far less energy to utilize throughout its lifecycle and eliminates the mining processes associated with copper while offering significantly increased performance.

-The combination of optical fiber and copper wire increases performance speeds and reduces multiple copper cables to a single hybrid cable for power, control, and data while preserving compatibility with existing electrical system designs.
-Power delivery beyond 150 Watts is possible all while being customizable over 40 meters, and this cable proves that.
 Designed to optimize power supply and data integrity at longer distances, AOX provides a very flexible and resilient spectrum of solutions.
 The embedded electronics are protected by rugged and durable connector and backshell arrangements.
 This single cable solution reduces design complexity and streamlines the supply chain when compared with congested multi-cable configurations.

 Learn More About Active Optical vs Copper